-I bought a Bernina B550 QE (quilter’s edition) from Bernina Malaysia and million thanks to Kelvin who came all the way up to Penang to demonstrate how to use the machine to the fullest.
-I really love this machine as it has a cruise control on the sewing speed, the BSR stitch regulator, the hands-free foot lifter and many more….. not to mention the reliability of the machine which is well known to be able to pass down for generations.
+I bought a Bernina B550 QE (quilter’s edition) from Bernina Malaysia to sew the Secret Garden Quilt.
+A million thanks to Kelvin who came all the way up to Penang to demonstrate how to use the machine to the fullest.
+I really love this machine as it has a cruise control on the sewing speed, the BSR stitch regulator, the hands-free foot lifter, and many more….. not to mention the reliability of the machine which is well known to be able to pass down for generations.
 Love love love it!

 Hope you will quilt one soon.
 I am almost finished with my son’s quilt, the “Road Runner”…… stay tuned!